zaksabeast/PokemonRNGGuides/guides/FireRed and LeafGreen/Wild RNG.md

 2. Have "Method" set to Method H-1.

 3. Set the "Location" to the location where the RNG will take place.

    - If you want a specific Pokemon you can select it in "Pokemon" after selecting its location.

-4. "Encounter" should be set to "Grass" since this guide is focusing on wild Pokemon found in grass or caves.
+4. "Encounter" should be set to "Grass" or "Surfing" since this guide is focusing on using Sweet Scent to start an encounter.

 5. If using a lead Pokemon with Synchronize or Cute Charm set these as well.

    - To set a Cute Charm lead click on Synchronize to switch to Cute Charm.

 6. Check the "Use Delay" box and input the delay for the Pokemon you are RNGing.